ResearchComputing/Documentation/docs/access/amc-access.md

 You will be prompted to enter your passphrase if you set one during key generation.

 c) Once you are logged in, you will see the CURC Message of the Day and your prompt will change to `<username>@login-ci[1-2]`.
-The Message of the Day contains important information and reminders about CURC systems, so please take time to read this on regular basis.
+The Message of the Day contains important information and reminders about CURC systems, so please take time to read this on a regular basis.
 <br>

 ![](./amc-access-images/loginprompt_motd.png)